RepreZen/KaiZen-OpenApi-Parser/kaizen-openapi-parser/p2/README.md

 ## Publishing

 If you use the `-p` option, the script will publish the newly-built update site.
-The scripts assumes that this will be accomplished using RepreZen's standard publishing script, which is in a private GitHub repository.
-Otherwise you should use some other means to publish your update site.
+The script assumes that this will be accomplished using RepreZen's standard publishing script, which is in a private GitHub repository.
+If you do not work for RepreZen, you should use some other means to publish your update site.

 If you use `-p` , you must also specify the location where the `publish` script is located on your machine.
 This should be the